 All Adults Are the Protectors of All Children

-As a Hennepin County CASA guardian ad Litem, I have never seen a group home able to handle the severity of mental health issues of the children I brought to them.
+As a Hennepin County CASA guardian ad Litem, I did not find a group home able to handle the severity of mental health issues of the children I brought to them.
 I have witnessed a great many well-meaning and under-trained staff fail to manage badly behaving traumatized children.
+Just working with severely traumatized children can be traumatizing.
+This is not easy work and the stress builds up with each child and each incident – some are dangerous.
+I expect that is why some hospitals have closed their mental health facilities and these group homes have been forced to close.

 Children that have been removed from their birth family have endured trauma.
 Trauma is torture as defined by the World Health Organization; “Extended exposure to violence and deprivation”.